-To achieve this objective, the OHSA gives workers three basic rights: the right to know about hazards in the workplace, the right to participate in identifying and solving health and safety problems, and the right to refuse unsafe work.
-Further to these rights, it imposes obligations on employers depending on the number of workers in the workplace, which includes midwives, employees, and students, but not volunteers.
+OHSA legislation is based on the idea of an “internal responsibility system,” which means that everyone in a workplace is responsible for health and safety; “we’re all looking out for one another.
+It means that our goal, whether we say it out loud or not, is to go home safe... every time.”
+(1) To achieve this objective, the OHSA outlines three basic rights for workers: the right to know about hazards in the workplace, the right to participate in identifying and solving health and safety problems, and the right to refuse unsafe work.
+Furthermore, it imposes obligations on employers depending on the number of workers in the workplace, this pertains to midwives, employees and students, but not volunteers.

 A midwife is a joint owner of a midwifery practice group.
 The midwife’s workplace includes the clinic, hospital, birth centre, clients’ homes and the midwife’s personal vehicle while commuting for work.
 The midwife is an employer (of the clerical staff member), a supervisor (of midwifery students) and a worker (as a practicing midwife).

 Every year, the MOL conducts inspection “raids” and workplace compliance initiatives in a number of sectors, including health care.
 Their aim is to protect workers’ rights under the OHSA and the Employment Standards Act (ESA), raise awareness of hazards and ensure compliance with OHSA legislation.
 The MOL announces specific inspections’ areas of focus ahead of time; however, individual workplaces are not informed of the date and time of their inspections in advance.